 At any given time, the type of eicosanoids that are dominant within the body depends on the types of essential fatty acids being eaten.

-And in opposition, eating more omega-6 fatty acids produces eicosanoids which have pro-inflammatory properties.
+And in opposition, eating more omega-6 fatty acids produces eicosanoids that have pro-inflammatory properties.

 As mentioned, in the last 100 years, the amount of ω-3 polyunsaturated fats in the Western diet has declined, while the consumption of ω-6 fatty acids has increased due to a rise in the use of vegetable oils.